openstack-archive/fuel-plugin-ceilometer-redis/doc/source/description.rst

 <http://docs.openstack.org/admin-guide/telemetry-system-architecture.html>`_
 documentation for more information about the Ceilometer services.

-In MOS 7.0 and MOS 8.0, the *Ceilometer Redis Plugin* enables coordination for both:
+In MOS 9.0, the *Ceilometer Redis Plugin* enables coordination for both:

   * The **ceilometer-agent-central service**.